wp-plugins/swfput/readme.txt

 	with dark custom colors, sidebar on left), not yet playing.

 == Changelog ==

+= 2.2 =
+* Added long overdue alignment options.
+* Added video preload option.
+Before now, the video element was always given preload="none".
+Now, the specification values "none", "metadata", and "auto" may be selected, or one special option named (in english) "per initial image", which will use "none" if if an initial image (poster) is set, or else "metadata" so that the browser may display a frame of video as a poster.
+	NOTE: the new default is "per initial image" which will change the behavior of existing videos that do not have an initial image (or 'poster'): they will now have the preload="metadata" attribute, so the browser will make a small unsolicited fetch from the server, and might display a frame.
+If that is unwanted, the preload option should be set to "none."
+* Some code cleanups and reorganization.
+* Check with WordPress 4.0: OK.
+(Actually, WordPress 4.0-beta3,
+	and in the unlikely event that a problem arises with the real WP 4.0 release, it will be addressed in a minor revision.)

 = 2.1.1 =
 * This release is called "Sigh" and its only change is a